The Obstruction of the Vedic Waters & the Fixed Water Sign Scorpio ⁓ Part Four ⁓ The Vedic Sense & Geometry of the Water Sign Hieroglyphs

 Two Fish-Etsy-https://i.etsystatic.com/15981124/r/il/364b80/1836721640/il_794xN.1836721640_f6u1.jpg

-Soon after I rotated the Pisces hieroglyph 90° to illustrate the geometry discussed above, it occurred to me that the hieroglyph of Cancer – the first water sign of the Zodiac – is a veiled symbol of the two fish of Piscis – the last water sign of the Zodiac.
+Soon after I rotated the Pisces hieroglyph 90° to illustrate the geometry discussed above, it occurred to me that the hieroglyph of Cancer – the first water sign of the Zodiac – is a veiled symbol of the two fish of Pisces – the last water sign of the Zodiac.
 Pisces is frequently portrayed as two fish whose heads and tails meet or converge upon a vertical or horizontal axis of their circular dance.
 When the heads, eyes and tails of the two fish are seen as oriented to the horizontal axis of Cancer and Capricorn, the connection between the two head-to-tail components of the Cancer hieroglyph and the two head-to-tail fish of Pisces comes into focus.
 The Chinese Yin-Yang symbol , similar to the Cancer hieroglyph, can be seen as another representation of the ancient two-fish symbol.

 “Cancer's hieroglyph…immediately strikes the observer as being perfectly in accordance with the maternal gestating significance of the sign.
 When correctly designed its form is wholly womb-like, while at the same time it evokes the image of the female breasts and the reproductive system.” – Thea, The Magical Carousel, Commentaries, pp. 26-27